Tilde ransomware removal instructions

 What is Tilde?

-Tilde is a piece of malicious program, classified as ransomware.
-Credit for this malware's discovery belongs to dnwls0719.
+Discovered by dnwls0719, Tilde is a malicious program and adware classified as ransomware.
 During the encryption process, all affected files are appended with the ".~~~~" extension.
-For example, a file originally named as something like "1.jpg" would appear as "1.jpg.~~~~" - following encryption.
-Once this process is complete, a ransom note - "Read~ME.txt" is dropped into every compromised folder.
+For example, a file originally named as something like "1.jpg" would appear as "1.jpg.~~~~" following encryption.
+Once this process is complete, a ransom message within a file called "Read~ME.txt" is dropped into every compromised folder.

-The text presented in the "Read~ME.txt" file, informs victims that their data has been encrypted.
-The message states that all attempts of manual decryption will result in permanent data loss.
-To recover the files, users are to pay an unspecified ransom for the decryption tools/software.
+The text presented within the "Read~ME.txt" file informs victims that their data has been encrypted.
+The message states that all attempts at manual decryption will result in permanent data loss.
+To recover their files, users are encouraged to pay an unspecified ransom for decryption tools/software.
 To learn how to do this, victims are to establish contact with the cyber criminals behind Tilde, via email.
-Users' letters are to contain the ID assigned to them in the subject/title field.
-In many cases of ransomware infections, without the interference of the criminals responsible for the attack - decryption is impossible.
-It might be, if the malware is still in development and/or has significant bugs (flaws).
-Whatever the case, it is expressly advised against meeting the ransom demands.
-Since often, despite paying - victims do not receive the promised decryption tools/software.
-Therefore, their files remain encrypted and worthless, and users experience financial loss.
-Removing Tilde will prevent it from further encryptions.
+Their messages must contain the ID assigned to them in the subject/title field.
+In many cases of ransomware infections, decryption is impossible without the involvement of the criminals responsible for the attack, unless the malware is still in development and/or has significant bugs/flaws.
+Whatever the case, you are strongly advised against meeting any ransom demands - despite paying, victims often do not receive the promised decryption tools/software.
+Therefore, their files remain encrypted and useless, and people experience financial loss.
+Removing Tilde will prevent it from further encryption.
 Unfortunately, removal will not restore already affected data.
-The only viable solution is recovering the files from a backup, if one was created prior to the infection and was stored in a different location.
+The only viable solution is to recover files from a backup, if one was created prior to the infection and was stored in a different location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware is designed to encrypt data and demand payment for the decryption.
-Random Ransom, Revon, CCD and BlackOrchid are a couple examples of such malware.
-These malicious programs/infections have several key differences in-between them: the cryptographic algorithm they use (symmetric or asymmetric) and the ransom size.
+Ransomware is designed to encrypt data and demand payment for decryption.
+Random Ransom, Revon, CCD and BlackOrchid are some examples of other such malware.
+These malicious programs/infections have several key differences: the cryptographic algorithm they use (symmetric or asymmetric) and ransom size.
 The demanded payments typically range between three and four digit sums (in USD).
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are usually used for the ransoms, due to transactions of them being difficult/impossible to trace.
-It is recommended to keep backups in remote servers and/or unplugged storage devices - to ensure data safety.
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are commonly used for the ransoms, since these transactions are difficult/impossible to trace.
+Therefore, keep backups on remote servers and/or unplugged storage devices to ensure data safety.

 How did ransomware infect my computer?